 Despite the few positive findings, the plethora of protocol violations suggests an urgent need for an active monitoring programme by the IECs to continue review of ongoing projects.
 IECs need to have mechanisms for site monitoring in place to ensure studies are being conducted incompliance with the protocol, SOPs, regulatory guidelines and GCP.
 There are many hurdles for executing active site monitoring, which include lack of infrastructure, manpower, funds and time.
-One probable solution may be that the IEC can have an internal Data and Safety Monitoring Boards(DSMB) for monitoring all funded and more-than-minimal-risk studies, where no external monitoring is mentioned in protocol.
-IECs can also train their members to help them monitor clinical study sites in a better and more efficient way.
+One probable solution may be that the IEC can have an internal monitoring board for monitoring all funded and more-than-minimal-risk studies, where no external monitoring is mentioned in protocol.
+IECs can also train their members to help them monitor clinical trial sites in a better and more efficient way.
 IEC should take institutional guidance and help in generating resources for the same purpose.
+ICH GCP in its recent guidelines has emphasized on risk based monitoring along with site monitoring.9 Pickworth while mentioning the perspective of USA and Australia , where active monitoring is done by Ethics Committee echoes some of the findings such as of the 39 projects approved , nine were discontinued and only one of these was reported to the committee.3

 Active trial site monitoring helped the IECs to identify the violations which should be tackled.
 Many of the issues which were encountered were impossible to identify by passive monitoring, hence underlining the importance of the active monitoring.
 Though our study findings were similar to the ones found by the previous study by Shetty et al, some new issues were noted in our current study which highlights a need for regular active monitoring at study sites in the future as well.
 This will ensure patient safety and data credibility.

+The limitations of the current study are it is a retrospective analysis of monitoring reports and corrective actions taken by specific EC .
+These data cannot be generalized to other setups .
+As routine monitoring is not a norm for EC , the sites selected for monitoring were majority times for cause.

+Conclusion : The study found that active monitoring in different time zones of clinical trials had shown similar violation.
+So, with proper training and revenue ,this can be enhanced to risk based monitoring for ultimate participant safety and protection .

 Declaration: No competing interests nor funding from any external agency to be declared.